-Want salmon for breakfast but prefer yours cooked through rather than smoked?
-This is the recipe you need to make.
-Actually, you'll probably just want to make this baked salmon and eggs skillet from Salt and Wind for every single meal every single day.
+Want salmon for breakfast but prefer yours cooked through?
+This baked salmon and eggs skillet from Salt and Wind is your go-to.
 It requires 10 minutes of hands-on time, 25 minutes total, and just one skillet.
+Besides hot-smoked salmon (which is smoked and fully cooked at higher temps) and eggs, you'll need heavy cream, leeks, and parsley.

-When it comes to healthy, filling, and comforting meals, it doesn't get much better than this grain bowl from Salt and Wind.
-Topped with a lightly seared salmon and delicious cilantro cashew puree, it ensures you'll be getting plenty of antioxidants, omega-3s, magnesium, and plenty of other vitamins and minerals.
+When it comes to healthy, filling, and comforting meals, it doesn't get much better than this grain bowl with seared salmon and cilantro cashew puree from Salt and Wind.
+This recipe ensures you'll be getting plenty of antioxidants, omega-3s, magnesium, and plenty of other vitamins and minerals.
 Make it on a busy weeknight for dinner and then pack the leftovers for lunch the following day.

 Caramelized Sesame Salmon